And we are actually losing it NOW!

 Cerritos College is a College/University Partner Member of AAUW.
 As the AAUW College University (C/U) Liaison for Cerritos College, Tobi Balma keeps in touch with the AAUW Cerritos College C/U Representatives.

-We are now supporting Cerritos College Falcon’s Nest, with personal items and sundries, large and small.
+Our local support is now directed to the Cerritos College Falcon’s Nest, with donations of personal items and sundries, large and small for students in need.
+Find out more about it HERE.

 International Issues